department-of-veterans-affairs/va.gov-team/products/identity-product-team/product/research/2022-10-Research-LoginGovFieldResearch/Conversation guide for Identity Team Field Research 2022 - MHV migration to login.gov.md

 Before we start, a few things I want to mention:

-- **This entire session should take about 2 hours.** I want to be sure to respect your time, so you may see me check the time periodically and  I may occasionally need to move us along to the next section of our conversation.
+- **This entire session should take about 90 minutes.** I want to be sure to respect your time, so you may see me check the time periodically and  I may occasionally need to move us along to the next section of our conversation.
 - **In this session, we want to hear your honest opinions.** We are not testing you or your ability.
 If something is confusing or difficult for you it means it will be for other people as well and we need to fix it.
 We just want to improve these tools to better meet Veterans needs.
 I will not be offended by any opinions you express, and I welcome your feedback.
 - **Over the course of our session I’ll be asking you to imagine yourself in certain scenarios and may show you pictures to set the stage for those scenarios.
 I will also show you some mock-ups or prototypes** This is a simulation to allow us to understand how to improve certain processes.
 Some areas of the scenario or process may not be fully fleshed out.
 Since this is just a simulation, none of your actions will affect your actual VA information or login.
 - **If for any reason and at any time you want to stop the session, please let me know.**